Universalization and the Origins of Fiscal Capacity: Introduction

-Finally, we contribute to a growing literature that applies \textit{Homo Moralis} preferences to economic behavior \citep{alger2013homo, alger2016evolution}.
-These preferences originate in evolutionary models of social behavior, where individuals evaluate their actions as if universally adopted.
-They have been applied to settings such as team incentives \citep{sarkisian2017team, sarkisian2021optimal, sarkisian2021screening}, collective choice \citep{alger2020homo, alger2021homo}, Pigouvian taxation \citep{eichner2020kantians}, climate policy \citep{eichner2020climate}, monetary institutions \citep{norman2020evolution}, moral preferences in bargaining \citep{juan2024moral}, injunctive norms \citep{juan2024injunctive}, and trade under information asymmetries \citep{rivero2025trade}.
-Among this body of work, our paper is closely related to \citet{alger2025norms}, who study how \textit{Homo Moralis} preferences can drive the emergence and evolution of social norms.\footnote{A companion paper, \citet{munoz2022taxing}, applies \textit{Homo Moralis} preferences to optimal income taxation.
-The present paper focuses instead on the emergence and persistence of fiscal capacity.}
+Finally, we contribute to a literature that applies Kantian reasoning to economic behavior, building on the early insight of \citet{laffont1975macroeconomic}.
+Specifically, we draw on the Homo Moralis framework of \citet{alger2013homo, alger2016evolution}, in which individuals evaluate their actions as if universally adopted.
+This framework has been applied to settings such as team incentives \citep{sarkisian2017team, sarkisian2021optimal, sarkisian2021screening}, collective choice \citep{algerlaslier2022, algerdierkslaslier2025}, climate policy \citep{eichner2020climate}, Pigovian taxation \citep{eichner2020kantians}, monetary institutions \citep{norman2020evolution}, moral preferences in bargaining \citep{juan2024moral}, injunctive norms \citep{juan2024injunctive}, trade under information asymmetries \citep{rivero2025trade}, norm emergence \citep{alger2025norms}, and the interaction between moral concerns and social preferences \citep{juanbartroli2025socialpreferencesmoralconcerns}\footnote{A companion paper, \citet{munoz2022taxing}, applies {Homo Moralis} preferences to optimal income taxation.
+The present paper focuses instead on the emergence and persistence of fiscal capacity. \citet{lopezcantor2025individual} analyzes the interplay between individual morality, public good provision, and redistribution in a static political economy setting, complementing the present analysis by examining the distributional consequences of Kantian moral preferences through voting equilibria.}.

+The remainder of the paper is organized as follows.
+Section~\ref{sec:baseline} introduces the baseline model and Homo Moralis preferences.
+Section~\ref{sec:static} characterizes equilibrium under complete information, deriving the moral Laffer curve and the elite's optimal allocation.
+Section~\ref{sec:dynamics-aligned} extends the framework to asymmetric information, characterizes the signaling equilibria that produce the jump-start dynamic, and discusses robustness.
+Section~\ref{sec:discussion} discusses the relation to reciprocity-based models, the behavioral foundations for moral universalization, and historical illustrations.
+Section~\ref{sec:conclusion} concludes.